-- 1. Individuals living in institutional settings who: - a. have indicated a desire to reside and receive services and support in a community based setting; and - b. have been assessed and identified by the Nursing Home Transition Program (NHTP), Money Follows the Person (MFP) program or Managed Care Organization (MCO) as appropriate for safe transition and who can live independently with community-based services; or - c. reside in a Mental Health or Psychiatric Rehabilitative Residence and be able to live independently.
+- 1. Individuals living in institutional settings who: - a. have indicated a desire to reside and receive services and support in a community-based setting; and - b. have been assessed and identified by the Nursing Home Transition Program (NHTP), Money Follows the Person (MFP) program or Managed Care Organization (MCO) as appropriate for safe transition and who can live independently with community-based services; or - c. currently reside in a congregate care setting licensed by BHDDH and have been clinically recommended to transition to independent living